tenzir/tenzir/web/docs/about/README.md

 <!-- Keep in sync with project README at https://github.com/tenzir/vast -->

-VAST is an open-source pipeline and storage engine for security event data.
+VAST is the open-source pipeline and storage engine for security event data.

 ![VAST Building Blocks](/img/building-blocks.excalidraw.svg)